LilaRest/bulb/bulb_docs/advanced-bulb-concepts.md

 ---

 # Access mode
-A Neo4j cluster can be split to let a role to each database server.
+A Neo4j cluster can be split into several role, one for each database server.
 This role is either "READING" or "WRITING".
 This separation guarantees more performance and more stability in your database configuration.
 See more : [Neo4j Access Mode](https://neo4j.com/docs/driver-manual/1.7/sessions-transactions/#driver-transactions-access-mode)
-So, the requests sent to the databases servers will have to be also oriented towards a writing database or a reading database.
-Here is the biggest interest to handle oneself its sessions and transactions to the Neo4j database.
+So, the requests sent to the database servers will have to be oriented towards a writing database or a reading database.
+Here is the biggest interest to handle on yourself the sessions and transactions to the Neo4j database.
 <br/>
 You can define the access mode of a session : you'll have, during its instantiation, to define its **type** parameter on '**WRITE**' or '**READ**'.
-You can do the same thing with transactions, but note that if a transaction type is defined, it will override the type (if defined too) of the session in which it is contained.
+You can do the same thing with transactions, but note that if a transaction type is defined, it'll override the type (if defined too) of the session in which it is contained.
 See it [here](https://neo4j.com/docs/api/python-driver/current/transactions.html#access-modes).
 <br/>
 <br/>